 All students who plan to take a bar examination should review the state bar requirements on the Web before requesting documentation for the bar.
 Students from other countries should bring with them to the US an official transcript and a certified translation in sealed envelopes or with official seals for submission to the bar when applying to take the bar exam.
-Upon completing the LLM degree, the student should obtain an official Golden Gate transcript.
-The Law Registrar's Office will certify to the bar that the student has completed the LLM program, and will send the sealed transcripts and translations directly to the bar with the Golden Gate certification.
+Upon completing the LLM degree, the student should obtain an official Golden Gate transcript online from the National Student Clearinghouse, or from the University Office of Records & Registration.
 Students from nations where it may take considerable time to obtain official records should plan ahead.
-Where, because of circumstances beyond the student's control, it is impossible for a student to obtain additional official transcripts from the home country, the Law Registrar's Office may be able to certify a copy of the original transcript on file at Golden Gate.
-Forms for requesting official transcripts, certification to the bar, and other bar-related documents are online, or the Law Registrar's Office can assist you.
+Where, because of circumstances beyond the student's control, it is impossible for a student to obtain additional official transcripts from the home country, the Law Registrar's Office may be able to certify a photocopy of the original transcript which is on file at Golden Gate.
+Information on requesting official transcripts, certification to the bar, and bar-related forms and documents are available online.
+If you have questions the Law Registrar's office may be able to assist you.